 The Art of Output is all about building out on that approach, helping ambitious professionals to thrive by eliminating unhealthy stress, supercharging their output, and redefining their relationship with work

 It’s written for people with “real jobs.”
 If you look hard enough, you’ll see that most of what’s been written about personal improvement in the “workplace” is primarily targeted toward (and written by) freelancers and entrepreneurs – people who don’t have to deal with office distractions, or a boss, or unrealistic deadlines.
 Many of the strategies and tactics they recommend, like working on one thing at a time, or delegating work to virtual assistants in India, don’t make sense for people working in an office environment.
 My goal is to address this gap by sharing strategies for increasing output that are tailored directly to busy professionals who work full-time office jobs.

 I practice what I preach.
 I work a highly demanding job at a startup while running the Art of Output.
-This gives me ample opportunity to practice what I preach, to refine the tactics and strategies I develop, and to prove out the value of what I’m sharing with my readers.
+This gives me ample opportunity to put what I write into practice, to refine the tactics and strategies I develop, and to prove out the value of what I’m sharing with my readers.

 My focus is on psychology and philosophy, not clickbaity tactics.
 My belief is that creating real improvement doesn’t come from random productivity “hacks,” but from mastering our own psychology, and developing an optimal philosophy around how work fits within life.
 So while others focus on productivity “hacks” and optimize around the edges, I write about how to create deep, lasting change by fundamentally rewiring how to approach work.

 Sound good?
 If you’d like to receive regular updates from me, as well as access to some exclusive guides I’ve written on how to save time while reducing stress in the office, sign up for my free Insiders List.

 And if you’d like to get in touch, drop me a line!
 I love to hear from my readers, and personally read every email.